Runtime ADR

 Raven ADR, runs inside the application, detects real application attacks as they execute, with deep, library and function-level forensics that traditional tools never see.

-Modern attacks don’t look like malware.They abuse legitimate libraries, frameworks, and execution paths, blending into normal application behavior.
+Modern attacks abuse legitimate libraries, frameworks, and execution paths, blending into normal application behavior.
+Zero day attack detection requires visibility into execution paths, not network patterns.
 Infrastructure and network-level tools miss this entirely.

-EDR, CWPP, and SIEM tools see processes, files, and network events - not why code executes or how execution flows through the application.
-Without application context, alerts are noisy and response is slow.
+EDR, CWPP, and WAF tools see processes, files, and network events - not why code executes or how execution flows through the application.
+Without application-layer security context, alerts are noisy and response is slow.

 Companies run applications across an average of nine programming languages.
-Real protection requires a security solution that supports them all.
+Real runtime application security requires a solution that works across all languages without language-specific agents, custom instrumentation, or manually maintained detection rules.

 Features